Fort Scott National Historic Site, Kansas – History & Hauntings

 By 1858, radical elements from both factions converged on the area.
 James Montgomery, an ardent abolitionist, became a leader of free-state forces that invaded Fort Scott, a haven for Border Ruffians (extreme proslavery men).
 During one raid, Montgomery tried to burn the Western Hotel; another raid took the life of John Little, a former deputy marshal.

-During this era, soldiers returned periodically to Fort Scott to restore law and order, staying each time until violence decreased, only to have a conflict resume on their departure.
-By the time the strife waned in 1859, nearly 60 people had died, and hundreds were terrorized throughout Kansas Territory in the struggle over slavery.
+During this era, soldiers returned periodically to Fort Scott to restore law and order, staying each time until violence subsided, only to have the conflict resume upon their departure.
+By the time the strife waned in 1859, nearly 60 people had died, and hundreds were terrorized throughout the Kansas Territory in the struggle over slavery.
 Anti-slavery forces finally prevailed.
-Kansas entered the Union as a free state on January 29, 1861, but by then, the fighting and violence once contained to Kansas threatened to engulf the entire country.
+Kansas entered the Union as a free state on January 29, 1861, but by then the fighting and violence that had once been confined to Kansas threatened to engulf the entire country.

 Civil War